Quantization of causal diamonds in (2+1)-dimensional gravity -- Part I: Classical reduction: Introduction

 Another reason for attempting to combine these two points is that certain spacetimes do not admit CMC foliations (or even a maximal slice), due to global reasons.
 For example, any non-flat spacetime with topology $T^3 \times \bb R$, satisfying the timelike convergence condition (i.e., $\text{\it{\textbf{Ric}}}(u, u) \ge 0$ for all timelike vectors $u$), does not posses a maximal slice \cite{marsden1980maximal,fischer1975linearization,ruffini1977proceedings,schoen1978incompressible,schoen1979existence}, and therefore cannot be treated with this Lichnerowicz method.
 Even if there is a foliation by CMCs, the Lichnerowicz equation may not have the desired existence and uniqueness properties (e.g., see \cite{choquet2004einstein}).
-If one could properly quantize local regions of spacetime via this Moncrief-Lichnerowicz approach, and glue the resulting ``quantum causal diamonds'' to form a larger spacetime, then one would have a theory of quantum gravity describing a much larger class of spacetimes.
+If one could properly quantize local regions of spacetime via this Moncrief-Lichnerowicz approach, and glue the resulting ``quantum causal diamonds'' to form a larger spacetime, then one would have a theory of quantum gravity describing a much larger class of spacetimes.\footnote{The program described in point 2 is closely related to {\it shape dynamics}~\cite{mercati2014shape,barbour2012shape,gomes2011dynamics,barbour2014solution}.
+The difference is that in shape dynamics the space of conformal geometries is fundamental, and therefore it is only equivalent to gravity in the special cases where this phase space reduction can be implemented.
+In our approach, we are committed to working entirely within the context of general relativity.}

 While promising in principle, the actual implementation of this program for general causal diamonds, in arbitrary dimensions, would be a quite ambitious effort.
 First, it would involve a classification of the space of conformal geometries in $n$-dimensional manifolds with boundaries, which is not a fully solved mathematical problem; second, one would have to develop a non-perturbative quantization of such space, which would presumably be challenging.
 In view of the difficulties, it is worthwhile to study the problem in a simplified setting, where we might have a better handle on both the physics and the mathematics.
 In this work, the problem of interest is 2+1 dimensional (Einstein-Hilbert) gravity with a nonpositive cosmological constant in the domain of dependence of a topological disc, hereinafter simply referred to as a {\sl causal diamond}.
 For reasons that will be explained later, the class of spatial metrics are restricted by a ``Dirichlet boundary condition'', that is, the (induced) metric is fixed at the boundary of the disc.
 We reiterate that this is not a theory of a single causal diamond, but rather a dynamical theory of gravity in the class of globally-hyperbolic spacetimes whose Cauchy slices are topological discs (with fixed induced corner metric).
 The reason for considering a nonpositive cosmological constant is that it ensures that the spacetime can be entirely foliated by CMC surfaces, thus providing a natural notion of time for causal diamonds, and allowing the application of the CMC gauge-fixing of time, and also that the associated Lichnerowicz equation can be proven to have the desired existence and uniqueness properties.